philc/book-notes/creativity inc - ed catmull.md

     first number one hit in sixteen years, and the reverberations with the building were palpable."
 * Notes day (chap 13)
-  * An epic, all day session where everyone in the company discusses their ideas for how to make the company better, with a focused them (e.g. "3 movies in 2 years") for the breakout sessions.
+  * An epic, all day session where everyone in the company discusses their ideas for how to make the company better, with a focused theme (e.g. "3 movies in 2 years") for the breakout sessions.
   * Cathartic.
 Encourages candor, ownership, and a long-term view of and participation in the company.